Living With Grief

 This is an informal discussion group where those who attend decide on our topic each week.
 It meets year round and you can join at any time.

 Currently our only in-person option.
-We meet in the park once a week weather depending for conversation and support.
-Our meet ups depend on the weather so make sure to register to get updates each week so you know if we are meeting.
+We meet in the park twice a month when weather permits for conversation and support.
+Our meet ups depend on the weather so make sure to register to get updates so you know if we are meeting.
 Contact us for dates and times.

 An invitation to access breath work, movement and writing to create ways to support ourselves and create connections with other group members.